Comparing causal parameters with many treatments and positivity violations: Discussion

 \section{Discussion}

-In this paper, we introduced new methods for constructing fair comparisons of causal parameters in the presence of positivity violations with multi-valued treatments.
-We proposed a simple fairness criterion, stipulating that if one treatment's conditional TSM is larger than another's, then the causal parameter targeting the first treatment is larger (and if the conditional TSMs are equal, the parameters are equal).
-We then established that this fairness criterion is equivalent to two intuitive properties and showed that fair parameters satisfying these properties can be identified under a mild positivity assumption.
-Moreover, we demonstrated there is a trade-off between the mildness of the positivity assumption and the desirability of the fairness criterion: interventions satisfying a more desirable fairness criterion require a stronger positivity assumption for identification.
-Then, we proposed several examples of parameters that satisfy the fairness criterion and developed doubly robust-style estimators for smooth approximations of them, which achieve parametric convergence rates and normal limiting distributions, even with nonparametric nuisance function estimators.
+In this paper, we introduced new methods for comparing causal parameters in the presence of positivity violations with multi-valued treatments.
+We proposed a simple comparability criterion, stipulating that if one treatment's conditional treatment-specific mean is larger than another's, then the causal parameter targeting the first treatment is larger (and if the conditional treatment-specific means are equal, the parameters are equal).
+We then showed that many common examples fail to satisfy this property but established that parameters satisfying these properties can be identified under a mild positivity assumption.
+We proposed several examples, including trimmed and smooth trimmed effects, that satisfy the comparability criterion.
+We then developed doubly robust-style estimators for smooth trimmed effects, which achieve parametric convergence rates and normal limiting distributions, even with nonparametric nuisance function estimators.
 Our approach extends the applicability of causal inference methods to settings with positivity violations, such as large-scale healthcare provider profiling \citep{wu2022improving}.
-Finally, we illustrated the utility of these methods through an analysis of dialysis facility performance in New York State.
+Finally, we illustrated the utility of these methods through a simulation study and an analysis of dialysis facility performance in New York State.